Fox Music Company is an indie record store nestled in the downtown historic district of Watertown, Wisconsin.

 Bill Graham Fillmore Poster

-Jimi Hendrix was at the height of his career in 1968, when he played these two shows for this one-day-only concert.
-Sly & the Family Stone, who were not mentioned on this 1st printing Fantasy Unlimited poster was the opening band and at the time were just starting to get airplay so Sly was relatively unknown and was heckled by a crowd that was there to see Hendrix.
+Jimi Hendrix was at the height of his career in 1968 when he played these two shows for this one-day-only concert.
+Sly & the Family Stone, who was not mentioned on this 1st printing Fantasy Unlimited poster was the opening band and at the time were just starting to get airplay so Sly was relatively unknown and was heckled by a crowd that was there to see Hendrix.
 The poster graphics and design are by David Byrd's who later designed a cover for a Hendrix press kit at Jimi's request.

 Family Dog FD-13

 This is a great first printing poster designed by Stanley "Mouse" Miller and Alton Kelley which measures approximately 14 3/16" x 20".
 A truly nice example of this poster is hard to find as the 1st printing posters vary in quality some are sharp and others muddy because of printing problems in the original run.

 The Grateful Dead Muir Beach Concert Poster 1965

-This is a great event poster designed by Paul Foster for the Muir Beach "Acid Tests" December 11, 1965.
-The happeners are likely to include: The Fugs, Allen Ginsberg, The Merry Pranksters, Neal Cassady, The Grateful Dead and Roy's Audioptics, movies and more.
+This is a great event poster designed by Paul Foster for the Muir Beach "Acid Tests" on December 11, 1965.
+The happeners are likely to include The Fugs, Allen Ginsberg, The Merry Pranksters, Neal Cassady, The Grateful Dead and Roy's Audioptics, movies and more.
 This poster was made in three colors blue, goldenrod and white

 Youth Opportunities Center Watts Acid Test Concert Poster

 In early February of 1966, the Dead followed the Merry Pranksters down to the Los Angeles area to continue and expand the "Acid Tests".
 The acid test itself was conducted at the Youth Opportunities Center in Watts, CA.